web4hub/Odpr/README.md

 ## Continuous Integration (CI)

-The CI pipeline is designes as following:
+The CI pipeline is designed to do the following:

 1. `update-base-image` - The images `debian-dind` and `builder` get checked if updates are needed and will eventually be updated.
 An update might take 15 to 30 minutes.
 If no update is needed, this job should finish within 4 minutes.
 2. `build-images` - aka "verify-build" will build the app and run django nose tests.
 The coverage result only depends on the output of these tests, as I did not add coverage for frontend tests.
 Here, the three images `app:latest`, `nginx:latest` and `postgres:latest` are created and pushed to the docker registry you configured in the gitlab variables.